Information About Pennsylvania Work Comp Settlements

 How Does Settlement Work In Pennsylvania Workers' CompensationSettlement in Pennsylvania Work Comp is an agreement by the parties to end a case in exchange for a lump sum payment.
 The parties involved are a claimant- the injured worker, and the employer and its insurance company or third party administrator (which is like an insurance company but it does not spend its own money).
 Usually, the injured worker, or his or her attorney (it is recommended to use an attorney as settlement can involve many complex issues) makes a "demand" for settlement.
 The insurer/employer then makes an initial offer and negotiations continue.
 Once an agreement is reached, the parties must have the settlement codified in what's called a Compromise & Release Agreement and the settlement must be approved before a Pennsylvania Workers' Compensation Judge at a hearing on the record.
 Some settlements, which are not global (ie, that simply resolve an issue in the case) can be submitted to a Work Comp Judge in what's called a Stipulation.

-The answer depends on many factors.
+How Much Money Should I Expect From A Pennsylvania Workers Comp Settlement?The answer depends on many factors.
 It is recommended that you consider speaking with an experienced PA Work Comp Lawyer to evaluate the factors in your case.
 Some of the factors include the extent of disability, the pre-injury average weekly wage, the age of the injured worker, the residual earning power of the injured worker, the amount of years the injured worker has been receiving benefits, whether there is litigation pending, and whether there exists an Independent Medical Exam which offers an opinion different than that of the treating physician, whether Medicare needs to approve the settlement, etc. Settlements in Pennsylvania for workers compensation can vary considerably but the vast majority of settlements are under $250,000.00.
 Pain and suffering is not an available benefit in PA Work Comp.

 Some PA Work Comp Settlements keep medical benefits open for a period of time- or indefinitely.
 However, even with open medical, the insurer/employer is able to file Utilization Review which is a process to determine if certain treatment is "reasonable and necessary".
 Regardless of the Utilization Review Determination, each party has a right to challenge the initial determination by filing what's called a Petition to Review which puts the case before a PA Work Comp Judge "de novo" which means that the Judge can make his or her own decision as to whether the treatment is reasonable and necessary.

-You can file a Penalty Petition seeking additional money for the late payment(s).
+What Happens If My PA Work Comp Settlement Money Is Not Paid On TIme?You can file a Penalty Petition seeking additional money for the late payment(s).
 The Workers' Compensation Judge has discretion to award up to 50% of the amount in controversy.
 A 50% penalty, however, is rare.
 The amount of the penalty generally depends on how late the settlement money was paid, whether there was an adequate explanation for the late payment, etc. Having practiced in PA Work Comp for 14 years, I can say it is pretty infrequent that the employer or insurer doesn't pay the C & R settlement money on time.
 There is not much incentive for them to be assessed with penalties.